Stamp Act Congress: Proceedings

-Delegates began to arrive in New York in late September, and a preliminary meeting was held by four delegations on September 30; what was discussed then is not known.
-The first session of the Congress was held on October 7, in New York's City Hall (now known as Federal Hall).
-It elected Timothy Ruggles, a conservative Massachusetts delegate, as its chairman, narrowly rejecting James Otis, whom John Adams described as the soul of the body.
+Delegates began to arrive in New York City in late September, and a preliminary meeting was held by four delegations on September 30; what was discussed then is not known.
+The first session of the Congress was held on October 7, in New York City Hall, now known as Federal Hall.
+The Congress elected Timothy Ruggles, a conservative Massachusetts delegate, as its chairman, narrowly rejecting James Otis, who John Adams described as "the soul" of the body.
 John Cotton, the deputy secretary of the Massachusetts General Court, had been retained by the Massachusetts delegation to make a formal record, was chosen as the body's secretary and record keeper.
-The selection of Ruggles as a delegate had been engineered by Massachusetts Governor Francis Bernard in the hopes of limiting the effectiveness of the congress.
+The selection of Ruggles as a delegate had been engineered by Massachusetts governor Francis Bernard in the hopes of limiting the effectiveness of the congress.
 His success in being elected chairman was at least partly because of the perception that Otis, a populist firebrand, "might give their meeting an ill grace."

 The formal sessions of the Stamp Act Congress were conducted behind closed doors although some of its business may have been conducted in informal sessions held in coffeehouses and other establishments in the evenings.
 Lieutenant Governor Colden, unable to prevent the meeting, called it an illegal convention, noted "Whatever possible pretenses may be used for this meeting their real intentions may be dangerous."
 The delegates were clear that they were in fact loyal to the Crown.
 New York delegate Robert Livingston wrote that the Congress was designed to insure the unity of the British Empire: "if I really wished to see America in a state of independence, I should desire as one of the most effectual means to that end that the stamp act should be inforced."

-Little is known of the debates in congress.
-The official congressional journal, in an apparently-deliberate move, contained only the barest details of official actions, and none of the participants kept private journals.
-As a result, accounts of the congress are based on fragmentary records from contemporary letters and publications.
+Little is known of the debates in the Congress.
+The official congressional journal, in an apparently deliberate move, contained only brief details of official actions, and only William Samuel Johnson of the participants kept a private journal.
+As a result, accounts of the Congress are based on fragmentary records from contemporary letters and publications.
 In addition to selecting officers, the first sessions examined the credentials of each of the delegations; despite the unorthodox methods by which some were chosen, no delegates were rejected.
 They also debated on how voting in the body should take place, eventually agreeing that each delegation would cast a single vote.